March 17, 2022

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act expands the Small Business Administration’s long-standing Economic Injury Disaster Loan Program (EIDL).
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded the Small Business Administration’s long-standing Economic Injury Disaster Loan Program (EIDL).
 The EIDL program was created to assist businesses, renters, and homeowners located in regions affected by declared disasters.

-The U.S. Chamber is working to ensure Congress replenishes the funds to meet demand from small businesses in need.
 For immediate assistance on a question or application, please email: DisasterCustomerService@sba.gov

 Who is ELIGIBLE?